microsoft/BotFramework-WebChat/samples/07.advanced-web-chat-apps/e.sso-on-behalf-of-authentication/README.md

 -  Send any message to bot
    -  If you are not logged into the website, Web Chat will notify you to sign in.
    -  Once you are signed in Web Chat will notify you to authorize the bot to access your account.
--  Send 'loggout' to the bot to sign out of the bot and the website
+-  Send 'logout' to the bot to sign out of the bot and the website

 # Code

 -  `/app/` is the React app built using `create-react-app` scaffold